ckeditor/ckeditor4-docs/docs/guide/dev/api_changes/README.md

 ---

 The `CKEDITOR.replaceByClassEnabled` option is not available anymore.
-It is now enough to set {@linkapi CKEDITOR.replaceClass CKEDITOR.replaceClass} to empty/null to disable the auto-replace.
+It is now enough to set {@linkapi CKEDITOR.replaceClass} to empty/null to disable the auto-replace.

 ---